Cray-HPE/docs-csm/operations/image_management/Build_a_New_UAN_Image_Using_the_Default_Recipe.md

 ## Prerequisites

-* Both the Cray Operation System (COS) and UAN product streams must be installed.
+* The User Services Software (USS) product must be installed.
 * The Cray administrative CLI must be initialized.

 ## Overview